-Blackboard and Sakai Course Management Systems.
+Blackboard is the CUNY-wide course management system.
 Support and training for the creation of course sites, from simply supplementing a class to delivering a course either partly or fully online.

 Multimedia Classrooms.
 AIT has two multimedia classrooms, each accommodating twenty-five participants (or more if computers are shared).
 Reservations for these classrooms may be made via the library's website or by phone at ext.
 4634.